 This course surveys recent scientific research about the psychology of moral judgment, broadly construed.
-"Morality" refers to interpersonal behaviors that affect social structure, and to judgments of appropriate behavior.
+Moral psychology examines how people make judgments of appropriate behavior.
 Many scientific disciplines inform this domain, including social psychology, anthropology, evolutionary biology, ethology, developmental psychology, brain science, cognitive psychology, robotics and artificial intelligence, among others.
-(This is not a course about religion, nor is it a course about philosophy.)

 We will be reading approximately 30 original articles from scientific journals.
-The reading list for 2012 will unfold as the class progresses.
-The reading list from 2011 is linked here.
+The reading list for 2015 will unfold as the class progresses.
+A reading list from 2011 is linked here.
 The diagram below shows a concept map for various topics in the course.

 |Concept map for various topics in the course.
 Arrows denote, roughly, which topics inform each other and/or the approximate order in which topics will be addressed in class.|

 Advanced undergraduates who are able to carefully read, digest, discuss, and present scientific articles are heartily encouraged to enroll in P457.
 Graduate students should enroll in P657.
 There are no formal pre-requisites.

 Class format: This is a readings and discussion course.
 The course therefore relies on well prepared students who actively participate.
 The grading procedures are designed to encourage (and to recognize :-) thoughtful preparation and participation.
 Most class days will begin with a short quiz, followed by a brief summary of the day's readings, followed by extensive discussion of the readings.
 Some days will include an exam instead.